esteinig/thicket/README.md

 4. [Output and how to interpret the results](docs/output.md)
 5. [Troubleshooting](docs/troubleshooting.md)

 This template will be used for `nf-core` release of Thicket.
+Uses Python libraries Click and BioCOnda

 ## Credits